WangZesen/Regularized-DROT/README.md

 ## Citation
-To cite this repo, please include
+To cite this repo and our paper, please include
 ```
 @article{lindback2023bringing,
   title={Bringing regularized optimal transport to lightspeed: a splitting method adapted for GPUs},